 NUR 1129.
 NURSING II.
 Nursing II focuses on the utilization of the nursing process to provide nursing care through critical thinking for persons who have interferences with nutrition and elimination, oxygenation, mobility, and psychological needs.
 Emphasis is on health and illness as they relate to these basic needs.
 Concepts introduced in Nursing I are reinforced.
 Clinical experiences provide opportunities for students to utilize critical thinking skills as they perform safe, effective nursing care.
+(9 Semester Credit Hours: Lecture 5 hrs, Clinical 12 hrs)

-Prerequisite: NUR 1119; 9 Semester Credit Hours: Lecture, 5 hrs; Clinical, 12 hrs neuronal needs of persons.
-It also focuses on maternity and newborn nursing concepts.
-Current trends and legal aspects of nursing are studied as they relate to health and illness of persons and family members.
+Prerequisite: NUR 1119; 9 Semester Credit Hours: Lecture, 5 hrs; Clinical, 12 hrs and legal aspects of nursing are studied as they relate to health and illness of persons and family members.
 The concepts of previous nursing courses are reinforced.
 Hospital and community clinical experiences provide the opportunity for students to incorporate the physical, safety, psychosocial, and cultural needs of persons when providing care.
 Emphasis is placed on the application of the nursing process while providing safe, effective nursing care.
+(9 Semester Credit Hours: Lecture 6 hrs, Clinical 12 hrs)

 NUR 2119.
 NURSING III.
-Nursing III focuses on normal and interferences with psychosocial needs and
+Nursing III focuses on normal and interferences with psychosocial needs and neuronal needs of persons.
+It also focuses on maternity and newborn nursing concepts.
+Current trends